California Articles of Organization

 Mailed filings should be accompanies by a check or money order made payable to: Secretary of State.
 Do not send cash.
 In-person filings can be paid for with a credit card.

 The Secretary of State is not very fast when it comes to LLC filings.
 You can see current processing times online.
-The timelines change depending upon volume, but you are looking at somewhere in the vicinity of two months unless you pay for expedite processing.
+The timelines change depending upon volume, but you are looking at somewhere in the vicinity of several weeks unless you pay for expedite processing.

 Expedite processing is available, but only for filings that are submitted in person.
 You can turn the filing into the Sacramento office and pay for one of three expedite processing options: